 - Industries majorly using data science: Internet searches, digital advertisements and search recommendations

 - Skills requirement: SAS and/or R language in-depth knowledge, python coding, Hadoop platform, SQL database/coding and experience in handling unstructured data

 - Data Scientist aggregate salary: $113,436, annually

-When traditional means cannot handle the extensive amounts of data from large sources, big data comes into mainframe.
-Aggregating data from distinct resources, it allows better decision making, and process automation.
+When traditional means cannot handle the extensive amounts of data from large sources, big data comes into the mainframe.
+Aggregating data from distinct resources, it allows better decision making and process automation.